Share My Ride? No Thanks...

 The idea of sharing long-lived assets has taken off because of the Internet.
 Have a room in your house, or the whole house, put it online and “share it,” for a fee.
-Zipcar (NASDAQ: ZIP) is one of the pioneers in the sharing of cars.
+Zipcar (UNKNOWN: ZIP.DL2) is one of the pioneers in the sharing of cars.
 The basic business model is no different than a company that owns airplanes and leases them to airlines.
 While the proposed acquisition of Zipcar by Avis Budget Group (NASDAQ: CAR) validates the business model, it doesn't make Avis or Zipcar a buy.

 The idea behind car rentals is simple and has been around for a long time.
 You go somewhere and need a car, but buying one would be impractical because you only need it for a few days.
 So, you pay for the use of a car that someone else owns.
 This is similar to the model used for rail cars and airplanes, which can be very profitable businesses, only the “leases” are much shorter for automobiles.

 Zipcar took this model a step further.
 In large metropolitan areas, there are always good reasons to have a car.
 Trips out of the city, hauling things from one place to another, or late night city excursions are all great reasons to use a car instead of readily available public transportation options.
 The problem with a car for city dwellers is cost and convenience.
 Cars are expensive to own, insure, and park, and, if you do own one, you have to actually find that parking spot.

 So, Zipcar purchased the car and let the masses use it.
 Using a subscription model, which ensures a certain level of revenue, and a per use fee, customers remove all of the headaches of owning a car and get most of the benefits.
 The cost, meanwhile, is probably reasonable for most customers, since the amount of time they use cars is relatively minimal.